How to Make Sauerkraut

 Ingredients (for 1 gallon):

-1. Chop or grate cabbage, finely or coarsely.
+1. Chop or grate the cabbage, finely or coarsely.
+A mandoline works great for this.
 Place cabbage in a large bowl as you chop it.

 2. Sprinkle salt on the cabbage as you go.
 The salt pulls water out of the cabbage and this creates the brine in which the cabbage can ferment and sour without rotting.
 The salt also has the effect of keeping the cabbage crunchy, by inhibiting organisms and enzymes that soften it.

-4. Mix ingredients together and pack into crock.
-Pack just a bit into the crock at a time and tamp it down hard using a pestle or kitchen hammer.
-The tamping packs the kraut tight in the crock and helps force water out of the cabbage.
+3. Mix ingredients together and pack into the crock or glass quart jars.
+Pack just a bit at a time and tamp it down hard using a pestle or sauerkraut pounder.
+The tamping packs the kraut tight in the crock or jar and helps force water out of the cabbage.

-5. Cover kraut with a plate or some other lid that fits snugly inside the crock.
-Place a clean weight (a glass jug filled with water) on the cover.
+4. Cover kraut in the crock with a plate or some other lid that fits snugly inside the crock.
+Use a stone, glass weight, or pint lid for the glass quarts.
+For the crock, place a clean weight (a glass jug filled with water) on the cover.
 This forces the water out of the cabbage and then keeps it submerged under the brine.
-Cover with a cloth.
+For the quarts, simply check daily that the kraut is completely submerged in liquid by pressing down.
+Cover crock with a cloth.
+Cover the jars with the lids but don’t screw them on, just set them on loosely.

-6. Press down on the weight to add pressure to the cabbage and help force water out of it.
-Continue doing this every few hours, until the brine rises above the cover.
+5. Every now and then, press down on the cabbage to help force water out of it.
+Continue doing this every few hours, until the brine rises.
 This can take up to about 24 hours.
-If the brine does not rise above the plate level by the next day, add enough salt water to bring the brine level above the plate.
+If the brine does not rise up to cover the kraut, add enough salt water to bring the brine level above the kraut.
 Add about a teaspoon of salt to a cup of water and stir until it’s completely dissolved.

 9. Store in the refrigerator.
-Make sure the kraut is packed tight in the crock, the surface is level, and the cover and weight are clean.
 Sometimes brine evaporates, so if the kraut is not submerged below brine just add salted water as necessary.